slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

 Or will you
 - Slap these monsters when you see them doing wrong things at a young age
 - Teach your kids, how to be polite and respect others
-- Teach children that movies are just fiction and they should not follow they ruffians that see on the screen
+- Teach children that movies are just fiction and they should not follow they ruffians that they see on the screen
-- Will you be a role model to ur own child and follow decency and obey laws
+- Will you be a role model to your own child and follow decency and obey laws

 Or will you
 - Ignore your own child, by not giving good education at home